anuvrity/zpack.nvim/README.md

 ## Why zpack?

-Neovim 0.12+ includes a built-in package manager (`vim.pack`) that handles plugin installation, updates, and version management. zpack is a thin layer that adds lazy-loading capabilities and support for a lazy.nvim-like declarative spec while leveraging the native infrastructure.
+Neovim 0.12+ includes a built-in package manager (`vim.pack`) that handles plugin installation, updates, and version management. zpack is a thin layer that adds lazy-loading capabilities and support for a lazy.nvim-like declarative spec while completely leveraging the native infrastructure.

+#### Features
+- z***pack*** is completely native
+    - Install and manage your plugins _(including zpack)_ all within `vim.pack`.
+- ⚡pack is "batteries included":
+    - Add plugins using the same lazy.nvim spec provided by plugin authors you know and love, with minimal configuration
+- 💤pack powers up `vim.pack` without the bells and whistles
+    - Build triggers for installation/updates
+    - Basic plugin management commands
+    - Powerful lazy-loading triggers

 zpack might be for you if:
 - you're a lazy.nvim user, love its declarative spec, and its wide adoption by plugin authors, but you don't need most of its advanced features
-- you're a lazy.nvim user, want to try `vim.pack`, but don't want to rewrite your entire plugins spec from scratch
+- you're a lazy.nvim user, want to migrate to `vim.pack`, but don't want to rewrite your entire plugins spec from scratch
-- you're mostly happy with a core plugin manager like `vim.pack` without bells and whistles, but would benefit from:
+- you want to use `vim.pack`, but still looking for a few core quality of life features like:
+    - run build commands only when plugin installs/updates
+    - a minimalist set of commands and tools to manage your plugin's lifecycle e.g. updates, cleaning, and builds
     - lazy-loading triggers for a faster startup on slower machines
-    - a minimalist set of commands and tools to manage your plugin's lifecycle e.g. updates, cleaning, and builds
     - lazy.nvim's declarative plugin spec support to keep your main neovim config neat and tidy

 As a thin layer, zpack does not provide:
 - UI dashboard for your plugins
-- Profiling, dev mode, etc.
+- Advanced profiling, dev mode, change-detection, etc.

-Although you can achieve most of these through other means.
-See [Migrating from lazy.nvim](#migrating-from-lazynvim).
-If something you need isn't achievable natively or through zpack, please submit an issue or PR!

 ## Examples
 For more examples, refer to my personal config: